dexus1337/adam/README.md

           break;
   }
   ```
-* **Double Buffering (`vector_double_buffer`)**: To allow lock-free iteration of connections, ports, and inspectors during hot-path data processing, ADAM implements double buffering.
+* **Double Buffering Synchronization**: To allow lock-free reads and iterations during hot-path data processing, ADAM implements two double-buffering patterns:
+  * **`vector_double_buffer`**: Used for list structures (e.g., connections, ports, and inspectors).
 Readers iterate through a stable active vector (`m_active`) without locks.
-When a write occurs (e.g., adding a connection), the writer updates a pending vector (`m_pending`) under a mutex and marks the dirty flag.
-The next reader thread performs a cheap atomic swap to update the active cache.
+When a write occurs, the writer updates a pending vector (`m_pending`) under a mutex and sets a dirty flag.
+The next read operation performs a cheap atomic swap to update the active cache.
+  * **`map_double_buffer`**: A generic thread-safe double-buffered map.
+Readers obtain lock-free read access to a stable active `std::unordered_map` (`get_active()`).
+Write modifications completely overwrite a pending map under a lock and set a dirty flag; the next read operation automatically swaps/updates the active map with the pending changes.

 ---